Octopus card: Taxis

 The first trial of using Octopus card readers in Hong Kong taxis started in June 2006 with the Yellow Taxi Group in the New Territories.
 It was reported on 30 October that eight of the twenty taxis participating in the trial had dropped out.
 Part of the reason was technical – drivers needed to return to the office every day for accounting.
 Most taxi drivers in Hong Kong are self-employed and prefer to account their profit and rent on a daily basis, while Octopus transferred money through a bank after one working day, so drivers could be left over a weekend or longer waiting for their account to be reconciled.
 Installation and service fees are also a concern.

 Wong Yu-ting, the managing director of the Yellow Taxi Group, wanted retailers to offer discounts to Octopus taxi passengers, but the Transport Department objected as taxi fare discount is illegal in Hong Kong.

 In March 2018, Octopus Cards Limited announced plans to re-enter the taxi payment market with a new mobile app for taxi drivers.
 The mobile app is able to receive funds by tapping the passenger's Octopus card to the device's Near-field communication (NFC) reader, or by allowing passengers to scan a QR code.

 In October 2020, Octopus Cards Limited launched Octopus Mobile POS, a more compact version of the Octopus reader to help taxi drivers and small- and medium-sized retailers accept cashless payments.
 The new Octopus Mobile POS, that works with the mobile app, was opportune during the COVID-19 pandemic, as it helped provide merchants customers with peace of mind regarding potential virus transmission.
 By July 2021, over 15,000 taxi drivers had installed Octopus Mobile POS.

+On April 1, 2026, the Hong Kong Government mandated that all licensed taxis must accept at least two forms of electronic payment options: one QR code-based method (such as WeChat Pay HK or AlipayHK) and one non-QR code method (such as an Octopus card or a credit card).
+In anticipation of the regulation, the number of taxi drivers registered to accept commercial Octopus payments exceeded 40,000 by the start of the mandate.